tgsmith61591/clust4j/README.md

         ```

 - **Supervised clustering algorithms**:
-  - NearestCentroid, a supervised algorithm that fits centroids based on a set of observed labels.
+  - `NearestCentroid`, a supervised algorithm that fits centroids based on a set of observed labels.
         ```java
         NearestCentroid nc = new NearestCentroid(mat, new int[]{0,1,1}).fit();
         // you can use .predict(AbstractRealMatrix) to retrieve predicted class labels on new data